esplito/literature-site/README.md

 # literature-site
-Web project within Systems Development
+Web project at Uppsala University.

+We are planning to use BEM to structure the CSS: http://getbem.com/naming/

 Page structure
 - index.php (Starting page.
 Search/Filter function and showcase of reviewed books)